 Must create account to see quotes

 When you get all the way to the end of the questions, you'll have to create a free account to compare all of your available quotes.
 That's a downside compared with other life insurance referral services that present you with many options right away, no account needed.
-We weren't even able to see which insurers might be included in our list of quotes without providing a name, email address and phone number (though we discovered that we didn't necessarily have to enter accurate information to still be taken to a quote page!).
+We weren't even able to see which insurers might be included in our list of quotes without providing a name, valid email address and phone number.

 More insurers quoted here

 On our quote page, we discovered that our sample client's premium had gone up based on the health information we provided.
 Because our otherwise healthy 25-year-old woman had parents with a diabetes diagnosis at age 60, her premium went up to $8.73/month.
 On this page, we were finally able to see which insurers were offering life insurance coverage: Wawanesa, Empire Life, Canada Life, Manulife, La Capitale, Desjardins, Equitable Life of Canada, Foresters, iA Financial Group, BMO Insurance, RBC Insurance, and Assumption Life.
 That was a broader range of companies than we were quoted by some online brokers.